LuciaMona/data-management-plan/DMP/initial-DMP_lm2.md

  * **ACTRIS level 1 data:** Calibrated and quality assured data with minimum level of quality control.
  * **ACTRIS level 2 data:** Approved and fully quality controlled ACTRIS data product or geophysical variable.
  * **ACTRIS level 3 data:** Elaborated ACTRIS data products derived by post-processing of ACTRIS Level 0 -1 -2 data, and data from other sources.
 The data can be gridded or not.
+ Additionally the following is considered as relevant:
  * **ACTRIS synthesis product:** Data product from e.g. research activities, not under direct ACTRIS responsibility, but ACTRIS offer repository and access.

 ![Architecture of the ACTRIS Data Centre](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/ACTRIS_data_levels.jpg)
 *Figure 1: ACTRIS data levels*

-The list of ACTRIS variables are expected to increase during the progress of ACTRIS, particularly level 3 data products.
+The list of ACTRIS variables are expected to increase during the progress of ACTRIS, both in terms of level 3 data products and level 1 and 2 data products because of the expected technological and methodological improvements in the atmospheric observations fostered even from ACTRIS itself in this field.

 ## 3. Data summary of the ACTRIS data centre